 Accreditation for Online Education Doctoral Degrees

-Accreditation is a critical factor learners should consider as they review a list of the nation's best online Ed.D. programs.
+Accreditation is a critical factor prospective students should consider as they review a list of the nation's best online Ed.D. programs.
 Colleges hold either national or regional accreditation, which is acquired through a rigorous process that involves site visits and a review process from accrediting agencies.
 Institutional accreditation ensures schools and their programs maintain high academic standards and meet established accountability expectations.
 Regional accreditation serves as the gold standard, conferred by agencies such as the Higher Learning Commission, New England Commission of Higher Education, and Southern Association of Colleges and Schools Commission on Colleges.
 Many of the doctoral programs in education may also hold programmatic accreditation from the Council for the Accreditation of Educator Preparation.

 Accreditation not only ensures high standards, it factors in practical matters such as the transferability of credits from the master's degree.
 Accredited programs generally do not accept credits from programs without accreditation.
 Furthermore, financing the degree may pose a challenge since students can only access federal loans and grants if they plan to attend accredited colleges.
 The issue of accreditation remains so important that even accrediting agencies must withstand scrutiny from the U.S. Department of Education (ED) and the Council for Higher Education Accreditation (CHEA).
 Students can find a list of accredited schools and online Ed.D. programs on the ED website and CHEA websites.